Integrating Appflow With Your Continuous Integration and Continuous Delivery (CI/CD) Platform

 If your organization already uses a CI/CD platform (like Azure DevOps, GitLab CI/CD, GitHub Actions, Jenkins, Travis, or CircleCI), you can continue to utilize that system for all of your DevOps orchestration while still receiving all of the benefits of Appflow’s features.

-Your DevOps, QA, and development teams can continue to collaborate using their existing processes while reducing the management burden of a cross platform mobile CI/CD setup.
+Your DevOps, QA, and development teams can continue to collaborate using their existing processes while reducing the management burden of a cross-platform, continuous integration and delivery setup for mobile apps.